 It’s the beginning of the season and excitement is in the air!
-There is lots to prepare so we thought we’d take a moment to remind you that your Kreuzmayr machines need a little love too.
+We know that you’re busy with preparations but we thought we’d take a moment to remind you that your Kreuzmayr machines need a little love too.
 Waking up after months of winter hibernation is tough on anybody!
-Starting up and running your machines with our smart start guide before production is crucial to ensure your equipment operates properly.
-If there is anything that needs special attention then you can let us know about it before it becomes a huge problem!
+Starting up and running your machines with our Smart Start Kreuzmayr equipment guide before production is crucial to ensure your equipment operates properly.
+If there is anything that needs special attention then you can let us know about it before it becomes a huge problem.
 To make this job a bit easier, we’ve broken it into different machinery parts and what to look for.

 Seals: Inspect that these are all intact and none are broken.
 They should also be tightly touching the shaft to prevent water from entering.